Updated 20th March 2020

 You lose some of the customisation of a self-hosted solution, and of course you have to pay

 Plus you can customise the look of your online school to a good degree fairly easily without any tech knowledge, and there are loads of tutorials and good support to help you get set up and going.

-For those who maybe already have their own blog/website, or don’t feel put off by the idea of learning how to set one up, the other main option for you is a self-hosted course.
-This basically means that the course sits on a system that you yourself own, rather than a platform owned by someone else.
+For those who maybe already have their own blog/website, or don’t feel put off by the idea of learning how to set one up, the other main option for you is to create a self-hosted online course platform yourself using WordPress.

 There are many reasons you might prefer this, but the main reasons are that it gives you more control over the design and look of your course and, beyond the setup phase, it is cheaper to run - meaning more of the profit stays with you.